adjust/unity_sdk/README.md

 ### <a id="session-event-callbacks">Session and event callbacks

-You can register a callback to be notified of successful and failed tracked events and/or sessions.
+You can register a callback to be notified of successful and failed events and/or sessions.

 Follow the same steps to implement the following callback function for successful tracked events: